 1. The New CBSE Section Increase Formula – Appendix V (2025 Amendment)

-Under the new rules, the maximum number of sections a CBSE-affiliated school can operate depends on its total built-up carpet area — not the number of classrooms.
+Under the new rules, the maximum number of sections a CBSE-affiliated school can operate depends on its total built-up area — not the number of classrooms.
 This is a fixed cap, meaning even if you construct more rooms, you cannot exceed the maximum permitted sections for your built-up size.

 1,000 (Minimum/Base Requirement for Branch School) 8